Best Budget Cruise Lines

 If you’re looking for an exciting trip that won’t break the bank, why not go on a cruise?
 Everyone can do their own thing, coming together at mealtimes or for a dip in the pool.
 And all-inclusive rates for accommodations, entertainment and food are often lower than what you'll find on land.

 Luckily, U.S. News & World Report has done all the legwork for you when it comes to choosing the best cruise line for your wallet.
-They sifted through traveler ratings, expert reviews and health ratings from the Centers for Disease Control and Prevention to come up with a list of the top 8 cruise lines for the money, looking at factors ranging from onboard activities to itineraries to ship design.
+It sifted through traveler ratings, expert reviews and health ratings from the Centers for Disease Control and Prevention (a must after the past few years) to come up with a list of the top eight budget-friendly cruise lines for the money.

-Costa is cheaper than its competitors, and boasts particularly affordable Mediterranean itineraries.
+Costa is one of the oldest cruise lines in the world and boasts particularly affordable Mediterranean itineraries.

-If you’re looking for a chance to meet people from outside the United States during your vacation, this is the cruise line to book.
-Since it's based in Italy, there’s an eclectic mix of passengers from the U.S. and countries in Europe, as well as a diverse age range among travelers.
+If you’re looking for a chance to meet people from outside the U.S. during your vacation, this is the cruise line to book.
+Since it's based in Italy, there’s an eclectic mix of passengers from the U.S. and countries in Europe as well as a diverse age range among travelers.

 You can sail from two to 112 nights with Costa on a vessel that matches your style — some are smaller and more intimate, while others are larger and have a lively vibe.
 Either way, Costa has roughly one crew member for every three cruisers, so you’re guaranteed to receive quality service on your trip.